mariaprat/BicingBot/README.md

 # Bicing

-Bicing is a bicycle sharing system in Barcelona.
-Bicing stations are distributed throughout the city and they include many docks for bikes.
-This project consists of a Telegram bot that answers questions
+Bicing is a bicycle sharing system in Barcelona with stations distributed throughout the city that include many docks for bikes 🚲.
+This project consists of a Telegram bot that answers questions related to geometric graphs defined over Bicing stations.
+Some of the answers are given by plotting graphs over maps to easily visualize the output.

 ## Getting Started